spipu/html2pdf/README.md

  * Some tests can be enabled (true) or disabled (false):

   * `setTestIsImage` method:      test that images must exist

   * `setTestTdInOnePage` method:  test that the contents of TDs fit on one page

-  * `setTestIsDeprecated` method: test that old properties of specific tags are not used anymore

  * A DEBUG mode to know the resources used is present.
 It is activated by adding the following command just after the contructor (see Example 0):